GonBit/CSharp/Week3/README.md

 ## The four pillars

 ### Abstraction
-A way of managing complexity
+ is a general concept which you can find in the real world as well as in OOP languages A way of managing complexity
 Model the real world
 Things contain data and methods that interact with that data.